facebookarchive/fbcunn/README.md

 ## What?
 [Deep Learning](http://en.wikipedia.org/wiki/Deep_learning) is a popular kid in machine learning these days.
 At [Facebook AI Research](http://research.facebook.com/ai/) we've been doing quite a bit of deep learning research.
-This repository contains our highly engineered deep learning modules for GPUs, to accelerate your own deep learning endeavours.
+This repository contains our highly engineered deep learning modules for GPUs, to accelerate your own deep learning endeavors.
 It plugs into the [Torch-7](https://github.com/torch/torch7/wiki/Cheatsheet) framework and installs seamlessly via `luarocks`, and is fully compatible with torch's [nn](https://github.com/torch/nn) package.